TITLE Chief Information Officer

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least eight years of technical computing experience is required and at least five years of progressively responsible administrative management experience in most or all of the following areas: enterprise resource planning (ERP) system, learning management system, file server and networking infrastructure, application software development, information security, technical training, micro-computer installation and maintenance, user support services, the University’s open-access computer labs, and policy development regarding information services for students, faculty, and staff is required.
+Experience: At least eight years of technical computing experience is required and at least five years of progressively responsible administrative management experience in several of the following areas: enterprise resource planning (ERP) system, learning management system, file server and networking infrastructure, application software development, information security, technical training, micro-computer installation and maintenance, user support services, the University’s open-access computer labs, and policy development regarding information services for students, faculty, and staff is required.
 Experience with computing, networking, and instructional technologies systems in a university environment is preferred.

 Skills: A demonstrated ability to lead, the skills to develop leaders, and the ability to project a strong positive image of the University with parents, students, faculty, staff, and others are required.
 Excellent writing, speaking, and interpersonal skills are required.
 The ability to work effectively and collegially within a large, complex university system and to negotiate with a wide range of constituencies is required.
 A record of successful leadership while directing the efforts of professional staff in a complex organization is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.